|

 114. improvement

-the act of improving something
+the act of making something better

 What I propose is a terminology-enabled operations management and improvement (TOMI) system and service, provided to the nation as a shared reference by the Federal Government.